Planning a trip to Malaga? Here are our top picks...

 Consider late May when things are opening, ready for the summer, or in late September when tourists tend to go back home due to school and work.

-Feria de Málaga is a traditional fair and cultural event that is usually celebrated in the second week of August.
-The festival continues for eight days, with activities starting in the morning and continuing into the night.
+Feria de Málaga is a traditional fair and cultural event usually celebrated in the second week of August.

+During the morning, you can attend feria del centro, celebrated in Calle Larios and other linked streets in the centre of Málaga.
 Many locals dress up in traditional suits and dresses, and dance, drink and have a good time with family and friends.

+In the evenings, the festivities take place next to the Trade Fair and Congress Centre of Málaga.
 Not only will you find many stalls where you can eat, drink and dance, but also there are also other attractions and live concerts.

 Although the famous painter spent most of his life in France, he was born in Málaga.
 In Málaga, you'll find a Picasso Museum as well as a Picasso statue.

-If you love art, the Picasso Museum Málaga is a must-see attraction.
+If you love his art, the Picasso Museum Málaga is a must-see attraction.
 In the museum, you can see some of the artist's incredible works, take a tour to discover more of his history or join workshops to learn more about painting and ceramics.

 Just a little warning for any coffee lover... ordering coffee may not be as easy as you think.